-This compact City with its pedestrianised streets and tram system is not only easy to get around but offers some great nightlife, shopping & culture for your hen weekend.
+This compact City with its pedestrianised streets and tram system is not only easy to get around but offers some great Hen Party Activities, Hen Weekend Houses, Bars and Restaurants, Things to Do and nightlife.
 If you are looking for cafes go to the Castle Wharf area down by the waterside which has Nottingham Castle looming over it.
 When darkness falls there are plenty of places to enjoy from cocktail bars, good restaurants and live music bars.
+What's more, with Sherwood Forest just round the corner, this location offers some action packed hen activities.

 The city of Nottingham has a busy and vibrant waterfront district, based around the Nottingham & Beeston Canal and the River Trent.
 Enjoy an evening hen party cruise along the waters or even opt for a walk around the tow path stopping off for the odd cafe or two!